-45. A regulated financial service provider that has provided a financial service to a consumer by means of a digital platform, to which a right of withdrawal (a 'cooling off') period applies, shall contact a consumer at least 3 working days, but no more than 7 working days, prior to the expiry of the withdrawal period, to remind the consumer of the consumer's right of withdrawal, the date on which this right expires, and how the consumer can exercise this right.
+43. A regulated entity that has provided a financial service to a consumer by means of a digital platform, to which a right of withdrawal (a "cooling off") period applies, shall contact a consumer at least 3 working days, but no more than 7 working days, prior to the expiry of the withdrawal period, to remind the consumer of the consumer's right of withdrawal, the date on which this right expires, and how the consumer can exercise this right.